Main Page Content

 Does the drinking water in Windsor-Essex contain fluoride?

-In January of 2013, Windsor City Council voted to remove fluoride from local drinking water.
+The City of Windsor, Tecumseh, and LaSalle presently have fluoride, whereas the rest of Windsor and Essex County does not have fluoride in their community water.
 Currently, the decision to add fluoride to community water systems occurs at the municipal level.
 Health Canada provides the guidelines for fluoride levels in drinking water at a Maximum Acceptable Concentration of 1.5 mg/L. Water that is at or below this recommendation poses no risk to human health.
 However, the optimal concentration of fluoride in drinking water to support good dental health is 0.7 mg/L. View Health Canada's information on fluoride.

 Can too much fluoride be harmful?